How to Beat Slot Machines

 Most online casinos (like Bovada) will give you a "reload bonus" every time you deposit money.
 All the same caveats apply as with the signup bonus:

-The problem with this is obvious: Why is anyone going to abandon their game when they're about to get their 10th-ball bonus?
-And even if they do, some other knowledgeable player is likely to swoop in and play the machine before you see it.
+- Even if they do, competition among vultures is fierce.
+Some other knowledgeable player is likely to swoop in and play the machine before you see it.

 Method #4: Must-Hit-By progressives